-L. The Board has enough knowledge about current litigation matters?
-1 4 Lo)W →Hig h 1\ /.
-Relationship between the Board and Staff 1 2 3 4 5 Α. The roles of the Board Members are clearly defined and understood?
-1 4 В. The roles of the staff are clearly defined and understood?
-1 1 3 C. Mutual responsibilities of Board Committees are clearly understood?
-1 1 2 D. The responsibilities of staff assigned to assist the Board Committees are clearly understood?
-1 1 2 E. Current Board Committee structure and composition contributes to Board productivity?
-1 1 2 F. Individual Board Members communicate effectively with executive staff so as to be well informed on the status of all important issues?
-2 1 2 Lo w → Hig h ١ /.
-Board Oversight 1 2 3 4 5 Α. Board Members are knowledgeable about the Authority's programs, financial statements, and other transactions?
-1 2 2 В. Board Members are knowledgeable about the Authority's compliance and reporting obligations?
-2 1 2 C. Board meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
-2 3 D. Board Committee meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
-1 1 3 1 operations of the Authority?
-1 1 3 for the effective governance, management and A. The Board has adopted policies, by-laws, and practices .
-Efficiency of Operations 1 2 3 4 5 - ow →Hig В. information to enable Members to make informed decisions?
-1 2 2 The President provides the Board with sufficient Α. responsibility and support to lead the staff and manage the organization successfully?
-2 1 2 The Board gives the President enough authority, VI .
-President and Chief Executive Officer 1 2 3 4 5 Lo ow →Hig h J. Authority and works with management to implement risk mitigation strategies before problems occur?
-1 1 1 2 The Board has identified the areas of most risk to the ı.
-The Board exercises appropriate oversight of the President and other executive staff, including setting performance expectations and reviewing performance annually?
-1 1 1 2 н.
+Low LowHigh 1 2 3 4 5 IV.
+Relationship between the Board and Staff A. The roles of the Board Members are clearly defined and understood?
+1 4 B. The roles of the staff are clearly defined and understood?
+1 4 C. Mutual responsibilities of Board Committees are clearly understood?
+1 4 D. The responsibilities of staff assigned to assist the Board Committees are clearly understood?
+2 2 E. Current Board Committee structure and composition contributes to Board productivity?
+2 2

+F. Individual Board Members communicate effectively with executive staff so as to be well informed on the status of all important issues?

+Low LowHigh 1 2 3 4 5 V. Board Oversight Α. Board Members are knowledgeable about the Authority's programs, financial statements, and other transactions?
+1 1 3 В. Board Members are knowledgeable about the Authority's compliance and reporting obligations?
+4 1 C. Board meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
+1 4 D. Board Committee meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
+1 4 E. Executive Session meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
+1 4 F. The Executive Sessions as currently constituted are effective and efficient?
+1 4 G. Individual Board Members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required?
+1 1 3 н.
 The Board meets to review and approve all documents and reports prior to public release and is confident that the information being presented is accurate and complete?
-1 2 2 G. Individual Board Members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required?
-1 1 3 F. The Executive Sessions as currently constituted are effective and efficient?
-1 4 Executive Session meetings facilitate open, deliberative and thorough discussion, and the active participation of Board Members?
+1 2 2 I. The Board exercises appropriate oversight of the President and other executive staff, including setting performance expectations and reviewing performance annually?
+2 1 2

+J. The Board has identified the areas of most risk to the Authority and works with management to implement risk mitigation strategies before problems occur?
+1 2 2

+Low LowHigh

+1 2 3 4 5

+VI.
+President and Chief Executive Officer

+A. The Board gives the President enough authority, responsibility and support to lead the staff and manage the organization successfully?
+1 1 3

+В. The President provides the Board with sufficient information to enable Members to make informed decisions?
+1 3

+Low LowHigh 1 2 3 4 5 VII.
+Efficiency of Operations A. The Board has adopted policies, by-laws, and practices for the effective governance, management and operations of the Authority?
+2 3 В. The Board sets clear and measurable performance goals for the Authority that contribute to accomplishing its mission?
+1 2 2 C. The decisions made by the Board Members are arrived at through independent judgment and deliberation, free of political influence, pressure or self-interest?
+2 3 D. Board Members receive clear agendas and supporting written materials?
+2 3 E. Board Members receive written board materials sufficiently prior to board and committee meetings to allow for review?
 1 4